ClimateCompatibleGrowth/Geo-X/README.md

 > `COUNTRY ISO CODE` is the country's ISO standard 2-letter abbreviation.

 ### Hydro-specific files (Optional)
-The hydro-specific files can be obtained by running the [GeoH2-data-prep](https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).
+The hydro-specific files can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).

 Create a `hydro` folder inside the `data` folder and place the following files inside it.
 You may need to rename them to match these:
 - `hydropower_dams.gpkg`
 - `hybas_lev10_v1c.shp`

->[!NOTE]
+> [!NOTE]
->You will notice that we have removed a region identifier from the title of `hybas_lev10_v1c.shp`.
+> You will notice that we have removed a region identifier from the title of `hybas_lev10_v1c.shp`.
 For example, it would be `hybas_af_lev10_v1c.shp` for Africa from the HydroSHEDS website.
 This change was made to generalise the code, allowing it to work across multiple regions without needing adjustments to the code.

 ## 2) Prepare input parameter Excel files
 Next, prepare the techno-economic input parameter spreadsheets.